 It takes rhubarb plants two years to become established.
 During this period, it’s normal for the plant to produce spindly rhubarb stalks.
 Harvesting during this establishment period can reduce the vigor of the plant.

 The solution: hold off harvesting young rhubarb plants for the first two years.
-This establishment period allows the plant to develop a strong root system which supports future plant growth.
+This establishment period allows the plant to develop a strong root system that supports future plant growth.

-Rhubarb is a long living perennial which can grow for decades.
+Rhubarb is a long-living perennial that can grow for decades.
 Each spring brings an abundance of new shoots emerging from the crown.
 Eventually, this causes overcrowding and thinning rhubarb stalks.

 The solution: old plants benefit from periodically dividing the crown.
 This can be done in the spring or fall.
 To reduce transplant shock, dig rhubarb roots on a cool, cloudy day in the early morning or evening.
 Keep recently divided transplants well-watered.

 The formation of flower buds prompts plants to divert energy into the production of blossoms.
-This may be the cause if your rhubarb is leggy in appearance.
+This may be the cause of your rhubarb being leggy in appearance.

 The solution: remove flower buds as soon as they appear.
 Flowering is a natural part of the plant’s life cycle and mature plants tend to be more prolific in terms of flower production.
 Environmental conditions can also trigger plants to flower.
 These include insufficient rainfall, high temperatures, or poor soil.
 Supplemental water and supplying nutrients to the plants help reduce flower production.

 Lack of Vigor